joslarson/taktil/README.md

 With that, we've defined our controls.

 > **Note:** In the same way that ControlChange extends Control, you can create your own Control subclasses.
-You might, for example define a Control type that not only keeps track of your hardware control's value, but also handles its color, its brightness, and whether it's flashing or not.
+You might, for example define a Control type that not only keeps track of your hardware control's value, but also handles its color, its brightness, and whether it's pulsing or not.
 The sky's the limit.
-All controls must define the MIDI messages they will handle, but what they do with the input and what they render on output is up to you.
+All controls must define the MIDI messages they will handle, but what they do with the input and what they render on output and when is up to you.

 ## Creating Components